 Whether it’s to extract the full flavor of slow-cooked food or get those coveted grill marks on meat chunks, grills should always be preheated if you want to get the most out of your cooking.
 If you put your ingredients on the grill too soon, you’ll get that noticeable and highly undesirable grassy smell in your foods.

 We would also recommend keeping the heat to at least 500°F. In case you’re using charcoal, make sure you let the coal burn until it’s covered with a thin coating of grey ash.
-For a gas grill, it’s better to heat to high heat, which should take about 10 to 15 minutes.
+It’s better to heat to high heat for a gas grill, which should take about 10 to 15 minutes.

 If you choose your needs incorrectly, you‘re setting yourself up for a grilling disaster.